farique1/Chartotype/Vectotype/README.md

 #
 ...
 ```
 TrueType fonts prefer to have a size on the power of twos, usually 1024, so the sum of the `ascent` and `descent` should be this number.
-The `width` is be the horizontal size of the font (this will create a monospaced font, obviously).
+The `width` is the horizontal size of the font (this will create a monospaced font, obviously).

 The `os2` settings can be used to change the vertical (line) spacing without altering the fonts gometry.
 They can be left as `None`.